Kurento/kurento/source/dev/dev_guide.rst

 When a library is packaged, the result usually consists of several packages.
 These are some pointers on the most common naming conventions for packages, although they are not always strictly enforced by Debian or Ubuntu maintainers:

 - **bin package**: Package containing the binary files for the library itself.
-Applications are linked against them during development, and they are also loaded in production.
+Programs are linked against them during development, and they are also loaded in production.
 The package name starts with *lib*, followed by the name of the library.
 - **dev package**: Contains files needed to link with the library during development.
 The package name starts with *lib* and ends with *-dev*.
 For example: *libboost-dev* or *libglib2.0-dev*.
 - **dbg package**: Contains debug symbols to ease error debugging during development.
 The package name starts with *lib* and ends with *-dbg*.
 For example: *libboost-dbg*.
 - **doc package**: Contains documentation for the library.
 Used in development.
 The package name starts with *lib* and ends with *-doc*.
 For example: *libboost-doc*.